How To Clean Your Plumbing Vent

 Now, climb up the ladder, put a couple of hook eyes into the roof fascia and secure the top of the ladder by tying it to the hooks.
 If your plumbing vent has a lid, take the screwdriver along to remove it.
 And don’t forget the garden hose.

 You can resolve most cases of a clogged plumbing vent with these three steps and close the vent by screwing back the lid.
 However, in case of intense clogs, the pipe may fill up with water, making it come out of the opening.
-If you see the same, there’s an additional step required.
+If you see the same, an additional step is required.

-Shut off the water supply to the hose and grab a 10 or 20-foot-long plumbing plunger.
+Shut off the water supply to the hose and grab a ten or 20-foot-long plumbing plunger.
 Insert its head into the pipe and direct the cable until you reach the clog.
 When you face resistance, crank the handle to make the cable go through the clog.
 If the water starts draining, you have successfully broken the clog.

 Most birds make their nests in plumbing vents during spring, so keep an eye on their activities on your roof.
 You can remove their nest and keep the vent clear if they haven’t laid the eggs yet.